Southridge Mall (Wisconsin): History

 Southridge opened in 1970 as the southern sister mall to Northridge Mall.
 Both malls were located on 76th Street, close to major east/west artery roads.
 Both were developed by Herb Kohl and Taubman Centers, Inc.

 In 1988, the Kohl family sold its retail interests in Southridge and the mall was acquired by Western Development Corporation, a publicly traded real estate investment company specializing in regional malls.
 In 2020, the mall's ownership was transferred to its lender through a deed in lieu of foreclosure.

 One of the mall's anchors was originally Gimbels.
 The store later became Marshall Field's, then H. C. Prange Co., which sold to Younkers.
 It was later subdivided among Cost Plus World Market, Steve & Barry's, and Linens 'n Things before the entire building became Macy's.

+Some other original anchors at the mall were JCPenney (which is still open as of April 2023), Sears (which closed in 2017), and The Boston Store (which closed in 2018).
+Kohl's would also come to the mall at some point.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Southridge Mall, into Seritage Growth Properties.

+In 2023, Old Navy and DSW closed at the mall.

+As if 2025, plans were submitted by Barrett Lo Visionary Development to the Greendale Plan Commission to build an apartment complex on the Boston Store site.
+Greendale Plan Commission unanimously approved plans to raze the former Boston Store and construct a multi-phase, mixed-used apartment complex.
+This new apartment building is looking to be built at a cost of $100 million.
+Demolition of the former Boston Store began in summer 2025 with construction on the apartment complex beginning in late 2025.